keptn-contrib/dynatrace-service/documentation/configuration.md

   response_time_p95: "metricSelector=builtin:service.response.time:merge(0):percentile(95)&entitySelector=type(SERVICE),tag(keptn_managed),tag(keptn_service:$SERVICE)"`
 ```

 This file will be stored in the `dynatrace/sli.yaml` config file for the created service.
-See the [dynatrace-sli-service docs](https://github.com/keptn-contrib/dynatrace-sli-service/tree/update/test-coverage-and-doc#overwrite-sli-configuration--custom-sli-queries) for a detailed description of how this file is used
-to configure the retrieval af metrics for a service

-### Sending Dynatrace Problems to Keptn for Auto-Remediation
+## Sending Dynatrace Problems to Keptn for Auto-Remediation

 One major use case of Keptn is Auto-Remediation.
 This is where Keptn receives a problem event which then triggers a remediation workflow.

 External tools such as Dynatrace can send a `sh.keptn.events.problem` event to Keptn but first need to be mapped to a Keptn Project, Service and Stage.
 Depending on the alerting tool this might be done differently.

 The *dynatrace-service* provides the capabilty to receive such a `sh.keptn.events.problem` - analyzes its content and sends a `sh.keptn.event.problem.open` to the matching keptn project, service and stage including all relevent problem details such as PID, ProblemTitle, Problem URL, ...

 **Setting Up Problem Notification for Problems detected on Keptn Deployed Services**

-If you use Keptn to deploy your microservices and follow our tagging practices Dynatrace will tag your monitored services with keptn_project, keptn_service and keptn_stage.
+If you use Keptn to deploy your microservices and follow our tagging practices, Dynatrace will tag your monitored services with `keptn_project`, `keptn_service` and `keptn_stage`.
 If Dynatrace then detects a problem in one of these deployed services, e.g: High Failure Rate, Slow response time, ... you can let Dynatrace send these problems back to Keptn and map the problem directly to the correct Kept Project, Stage and Service.

-To setup this integration you just need to setup a Custo Problem Notification that looks like this:
+To setup this integration you just need to setup a Custom Problem Notification that looks like this:

 ```json
 {
     "specversion":"1.0",